dgraph-io/dgraph/wiki/content/enterprise-features/encryption-at-rest.md

 Alternatively, for encryption keys sitting on Vault server, here is an example.
 To use Vault, there are some pre-requisites.
 1. Vault Server URL of the form `http://fqdn[ip]:port`.
 This will be used for the options `--vault_addr`.
 2. Vault Server must be configued with an approle auth.
 A `secret-id` and `role-id` must be generated and copied over to local files.
 This will be needed for the options `--vault_secretid_file` and `vault_roleid_file`.
-3. Vault Server must instantiate a KV store.
-And the Dgraph key must be one of the K/V pairs in this store.
-This will be the `--vault_field` option.
+3. Vault Server must instantiate a KV store containing a K/V for Dgraph.
+The `--vault_field` option must be the KV-v1 or KV-v2 format.
 The vaule of this key is the encryption key that Dgraph will use.
-THis key must be 16,24 or 32 bytes as explained above.
+This key must be 16,24 or 32 bytes as explained above.

 Next, here is an example of using Dgraph with a Vault server that holds the encryption key.
 ```bash